mschnee/stacktrace-gps/README.md

 #### `new StackTraceGPS(/*optional*/ options)` => StackTraceGPS
 options: Object
 * **sourceCache: Object (String URL => String Source)** - Pre-populate source cache to avoid network requests
+* **findFunctionNames: Boolean (default true)** - Set to `false` to prevent pinpointing function names and details.
+Useful when generating a stacktrace from a minified bundle that has maps stripped of source information.
 * **offline: Boolean (default false)** - Set to `true` to prevent all network requests
 * **ajax: Function (String URL => Promise(responseText))** - Function to be used for making X-Domain requests
 * **atob: Function (String => String)** - Function to convert base64-encoded strings to their original representation